 Ever feel like your brain is mush after sitting through a string of Zoom video calls?

 You’re not alone.
-It turns out that 26 percent of adults who use video conferencing frequently say they are suffering from Zoom fatigue, according to a recent Pew Research Center survey of 2,767 U.S. adults.
+It turns out that 26 percent of adults who use video conferencing frequently say they are suffering from Zoom fatigue, according to a 2022 Pew Research Center survey of 2,767 U.S. adults.

 What Is Zoom Fatigue?

 Here’s a deeper dive into what Zoom fatigue is, its symptoms and, better yet, how to minimize them.